snakenet-org/snJSON/README.md

-snakeNet Json lib for Swift
+snakeNet JSON lib for Swift
 ==========

 snJson is a tiny and simple JSON object lib for Swift